Air Conditioner Repair Checklist

 - Shut off electricity fully at the breaker or outdoor device.

 - Clear yard rubbish around the equipment.
 Once you’ve gotten rid of all the refuse within a two-foot radius, you can use a fine-bristled brush or vacuum to gingerly remove dirt from the unit’s fins.
-Crooked fins can also hurt performance, so you can attempt to adjust them with a blunt knife.
+Crooked fins can also hurt performance.

 - Use a hose nozzle to slowly clean the fins from inside the unit.
 Be careful to avoid getting moisture on the fan motor.